JoshDoody/fsn/coach/faq.md

 ### Why are there two fees for Salary Negotiation Coaching?

 There are two fees for Salary Negotiation Coaching: A strategy fee and a result fee.
+All fees are paid after our work together is complete.

 _Strategy fee_

 The strategy fee covers all aspects of your salary negotiation.
 It ensures that I can provide the best quality strategy for every client.

+Some of the strategic considerations for a typical engagement are:

+- Which dimension(s) to focus on during the negotiation
+- How aggressive to be
+- How to make the best case for higher compensation
+- Managing multiple offers and negotiations simultaneously
+- Managing multiple timelines

 _Result fee_